 Another of the questions raised pertains to the maintenance of smog towers.
-Depending on the technology used, a single smog tower may require several HEPA filters, or fabric/metal filters, which are mostly difficult to recycle.
+Depending on the technology used, a single smog tower may require several HEPA filters, or fabric/metal filters, which are most difficult to recycle.
 Maintaining a smog tower costs at least ₹ 30,000-40,000 per month.
 Since the filters are not recyclable, the cost of maintaining a smog tower would be very high.
 Consider also how much they would contribute to landfills, in the long term.
 It also remains to be seen exactly how efficient smog towers are.

 4. Strong pollutants still present in the air

-Initially pure white, the display turned grey in less than 24 hours, and had blackened in a few days’ time.
-This is a gruesome reminder of how quickly polluted air impacts health, and leads us to wonder if systems like smog towers can actually work, since the level of pollution is so high.
+Initially pure white, the display turned grey in less than 24 hours and blackened in a few days.
+This is a gruesome reminder of how quickly polluted air impacts health and leads us to wonder if systems like how smog towers can work since the level of pollution is so high.

-5. Limited coverage area, low efficiency and high cost
+5. Limited coverage area, low efficiency, and high cost

-The shortfall with most outdoor air purification systems is limited area of coverage, limited efficacy and high cost.
+The shortfall with most outdoor air purification systems is a limited area of coverage, limited efficacy, and high cost.
 Recall the WAYU air purification systems installed at traffic points in Delhi, which ultimately came to be used as garbage bins.
 For any pollution control technology that requires constant maintenance, the lifelong process of having to follow up will increase the chances of it being neglected altogether.
 Especially in the absence of a functional regulatory body, these expensive installations become junk, pitifully draining taxpayers’ money.